 Full details of the term dates for the next academic year can be found in our Key Dates section.

 At the start of term and throughout the academic year some of our students’ parents travel to the UK to visit their children.
-You can find a list of local hotels here.
+Our Residential Services and Support provide a list of local hotels.
 Alternatively, you may want to stay in a central London hotel, which will usually be no more than a 20-minute journey from our campus.

 Queen Mary academic and International Office staff make over 50 overseas visits per year to meet prospective students and their parents.
 Where possible, we are happy to answer any questions you have face to face.
 You can find out details of our forthcoming visits to your region on our overseas calendar, or contact email@example.com to find out if we will be visiting your child’s university.